btorobrob/cesr/README.md

 (i) to read in the data, with readces();
 (ii) generate a table of which plots are covered in which year, with extract.coverage();
-(iii) extract data for the species to be analysed, with extract.data(), and (iv) generate the annual abundance/productivity indices, with index().
+(iii) extract data for the species to be analysed, with extract.data(), and (iv) generate the annual abundance/productivity indices, with index(); results can be plotted using plot.trend().

-Adult survival probabilities can be estimated by first using extract.ch(), then mark.ces(); results can be plotted using plot.trend().
+Adult survival probabilities can be estimated by first using extract.ch(), then mark.ces().

-More details on how to do each of these can be found in the introductory manual - look in the vignettes folder or, in R by typing " vignette('cesr-intro') "
+More details on how to do each of these can be found in the introductory manual (cesr-intro.pdf) or, in R by typing " vignette('cesr-intro') "